If your child is struggling with bed-wetting, help just might be at hand, explains Tiffany Brown.

 So how exactly does constipation cause bedwetting?
 Because the stretched bowel presses up against the bladder, it leaves less room for the bladder to hold urine.
 The child needs to urinate more frequently, and finds it harder to hold on during the long hours of night.

 Avoiding bedwetting problems is, according to Hodges, a simple matter of watching for and aggressively treating constipation if and when it appears in young children.

 The treatment plan is comprehensive.
 With a few tweaks, Hodges recommends O’Regan’s original plan used during his 1980s research.
 The plan entails nightly enemas for at least 30 days, tapering off to a month of enemas every second day, but only when the child’s accidents have resolved for five days in a row.
 An additional month of twice-a-week enemas follows, with a return to daily enemas in case of any accidents.
 A daily dose of child-appropriate laxative such as Coloxyl is also recommended during the course of treatment.

-While such a plan may strike fear in the hearts of parents who struggle to medicate their kids, anecdotal evidence suggests the majority of children feel so much better after embarking on the treatment that any resistance
+While such a plan may strike fear in the hearts of parents who struggle to medicate their kids, anecdotal evidence suggests the majority of children feel so much better after embarking on the treatment that any resistance is rapidly overcome.

 There is another reason Hodges puts forward to explain the modern increase in problems with bedwetting.
 He suggests early toilet training, prior to age two, may cause children to become "chronic stool holders".
 Such early training is often instigated because childcare centres make it a condition of attendance.
 "Holding on" in turn causes constipation, and constipation then causes bedwetting.